gyrogami logo

 • Manufacture custom presentation cases

-Those buying pre-made parts can't appreciate what is required to manufacture them.
-It's convenient, necessary for many, and by no means shameful (but it means your items can not legally be called handmade, let's be clear).
-However, being at the mercy of the supplier severely limits the selection, variety, and quality.
+Those buying pre-made parts will never appreciate what is required to manufacture them.
+While convenient, necessary for many, and by no means shameful (but it means your item is not legally handmade), you're at the mercy of the supplier.
+This severely limits the selection, variety, and quality.

 My pricing spreadsheet has a minimum of 75 fields and continually evolves.

-Advanced chainmaking techniques like welding or soldering become a different matter.
+Advanced chainmaking techniques like welding and soldering become a different matter.
 It might take 100 elapsed minutes to add 20 links.
 Time is wasted on failed welds and melted links so it might only take 60 actual minutes.
+In other words, lost labor.

 Every metric is important, especially failures and wasted time, to know how long it should take for accurate pricing but also how long it really takes for time budgeting.

 I time up to 100 links to calculate average, expected, and actual time with best- and worst-case scenarios, standard deviations, and more.
 I might track 20 separate processes.
-It's an incentive to improve efficiency since less wasted time results in higher production numbers and better prices.
+It's an incentive to improve efficiency.
+Less wasted time results in higher production numbers and better prices.

 A detailed record and lots of trial and error uncover the fastest way to complete a procedure.
 When there are 1000 rings, a few seconds per ring add up to nearly two hours.
 Save another few moments here and there and that could be a full workday!

-Remember, labor and innovation turn $100 of silver into $5,000 worth of earrings or $5 of steel into $300,000 of precision watch components.
+Remember, labor turns $5 of steel into $300,000 of precision watch components.
 Customers will value your time and effort only if you price your items accordingly.

 Posted by M: May 20, 2020